Discover all the tax services we offer

 The Bahamas does not currently have a totalization agreement with the US.
 Since a totalization agreement helps protect US expats from paying duplicate Social Security taxes, this means Americans living in the Bahamas must contribute to both US and Bahamas Social Security funds.

 The standard income tax form in the US is Form 1040.
-All US citizens and resident aliens must file their 1040 annually, even if you’re living in a foreign country like the Bahamas.
+All US citizens and resident aliens must file their 1040 annually, even if they’re living in a foreign country like the Bahamas.

 You may need to file a FACTA, depending on your financial situation.
 In the US, you must file a FACTA if the amount of your foreign financial assets exceeds a specific threshold ($200,000 for single filers and $400,000 for those married, filing jointly).